Chris Noth: Film and television

 Noth played small parts in films, including Smithereens (1982) and Baby Boom (1987) before his first starring role in the low-budget 1988 film Peluru dan Wanita (Bullets & Women) in Indonesia.
-Noth joined the cast of Hill Street Blues in the sixth season in 1986, where he was billed as "Christopher Noth."
+Noth joined the cast of Hill Street Blues in the sixth season in 1986, where he was billed as "Christopher Noth".
 He also appeared in Another World.

 Noth filmed a pilot for the legal/police drama series Law & Order in 1988, playing NYPD homicide detective Mike Logan.
 In 1990, NBC began airing Law & Order.
 Noth was fired from the show in 1995, due largely to creative friction with series creator Dick Wolf.
-He reprised the role of Mike Logan in 1998 for the Law & Order TV movie, Exiled: A Law & Order Movie.
+He reprised the role of Logan in 1998 for the Law & Order television film, Exiled: A Law & Order Movie.

 In 1995, Noth had a supporting role in a CBS miniseries adaptation of the Sidney Sheldon novel Nothing Lasts Forever where he and Vanessa Williams portrayed lovers who are medical residents in a San Francisco hospital.
 Noth appeared in a 1997 episode of the TV series Touched by an Angel.
 In the 1997 television mini-series Rough Riders on TNT he portrayed Craig Wadsworth, a member of the 1st United States Volunteer Cavalry.

 From 1998 to 2004, Noth took the role of Carrie Bradshaw's on-again, off-again boyfriend "Big" on HBO's Sex and the City.
 The role established Noth as a romantic comedian and he reprised it for the 2008 Sex and the City film and its 2010 sequel.
 He had a small role as Helen Hunt's husband in the film Cast Away (2000) starring Tom Hanks.
 In 2001, he played an FBI agent on a three-episode arc of Crossing Jordan.